 Scotland’s Premier Shipping Centre - 4

 IN THE FITTING-OUT BASIN of John Brown and Company’s shipbuilding yard at Clydebank.
 Numbers of workmen are seen coming off duty from the Queen Mary during her fitting-out.
-Shipbuilding is the most important industry on the Clyde, and this famous yard is described in the chapter beginning on page 495.
+Shipbuilding is the most important industry on the Clyde, and this famous yard is described in the chapter “Where the Queen Mary was Built”.
 In June 1936 forty-two vessels were under construction at Greenock and Glasgow yards.